top of page

 You Don’t Have to Navigate This Alone

-If you’re a new mom in Irvine, Newport Beach, Laguna Hills, or anywhere in Orange County, and you’re looking for a physician who truly understands the postpartum period from both a clinical and personal perspective, I’d love to support you.
+If you’re a new mom in Orange County, and you’re looking for a physician who truly understands the postpartum period from both a clinical and personal perspective, I’d love to support you.
+I am taking patients through telemedicine until I have my office ready in Newport Beach.
+I am board certified in Family Medicine and licensed in California.

-At Solace Primary Care, we offer direct primary care memberships that give you unhurried visits, direct access to your physician, and the kind of ongoing support that the postpartum period actually calls for.
+At Solace Primary Care, we offer concierge primary care memberships that give you direct access to your physician which is the kind of ongoing support that the postpartum period actually calls for.
 No rushed appointments.
 No waiting weeks to be seen.
 Just real, consistent care from a doctor who gets it.

 Book a complimentary discovery call today and let’s talk about how we can support you through this season and beyond.